Vectura Group (OTCMKTS:VEGPF) Upgraded by Zacks Investment Research to Buy

-Zacks Investment Research upgraded shares of Vectura Group (OTCMKTS:VEGPF) from a hold rating to a buy rating in a report released on Friday morning, Zacks.com reports.
-Zacks Investment Research currently has $1.75 price objective on the stock.
+Vectura Group (OTCMKTS:VEGPF) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Saturday, Zacks.com reports.
+The brokerage currently has a $1.75 price objective on the stock.
+Zacks Investment Research‘s price objective would indicate a potential upside of 14.15% from the company’s current price.

 According to Zacks, “Vectura Group PLC engaged in pharmaceuticals business.
 The company develops inhaled therapies for the treatment of airways-related diseases.
 Vectura Group PLC is headquartered in Chippenham, the United Kingdom. “

-A number of other analysts have also commented on VEGPF.
-Peel Hunt lowered Vectura Group from a buy rating to a hold rating in a research note on Monday, January 25th.
-Citigroup lowered Vectura Group from a buy rating to a neutral rating in a research note on Friday, January 22nd.
+VEGPF has been the subject of a number of other research reports.
+Peel Hunt lowered Vectura Group from a “buy” rating to a “hold” rating in a research report on Monday, January 25th.
+Citigroup cut shares of Vectura Group from a “buy” rating to a “neutral” rating in a report on Friday, January 22nd.

 Vectura Group plc engages in the design, development, and supply of pharmaceutical products for the treatment of airways-related diseases worldwide.
 The company's in-market products include Seebri, Breezhaler and Neohaler, a DPI device and bronchodilator; AirFluSal Forspiro for the treatment of asthma and chronic obstructive pulmonary disease (COPD); Breelib for the treatment of pulmonary arterial hypertension; Relvar Ellipta/Breo Ellipta that is used in treating asthma and COPD; and Incruse Ellipta, Anoro Ellipta, and Trelegy Ellipta for the treatment of COPD.